 - Objective variables related to the environmental conditions, risk factors and specifics of the activities carried out by the user.

-Waterproofness is a requirement imposed mainly by the environment (especially by the weather conditions) and is related to the behavior of textile materials towards the water.
-Having said that, textile materials can be divided into:
+Waterproofness is a requirement imposed mainly by the environment (especially by weather conditions) and is related to the behavior of textile materials toward the water.
+Generally, textile materials can be divided into: